Gunjutech/assigmentinternship/README.md

 After the page is loaded using selenium, I have used BeautifulSoup library to convert into html data.

 To run the code, need to:
 1. install webdriver for chrome which can be done from this site: https://chromedriver.chromium.org/downloads.
-After running the downloaded file, paste the chrome webdriver in scrpits folder of pythpn folder.
+After running the downloaded file, paste the chrome webdriver in scrpits folder of python folder.
 2. pip install selenium
 3. pip install beautifulsoup4